verrazzano/docs/content/en/docs/howto/weblogiclogging/_index.md

 ```

-This example container uses the [default Fluentd image](https://hub.docker.com/r/fluent/fluentd/) published on Dockerhub, but any image with additional Fluentd plugins can be used in its place.
+This example container uses the [default Fluentd image](https://hub.docker.com/r/fluent/fluentd/) published on Docker Hub, but you can use any image with additional Fluentd plug-ins in its place.

 Mounted are both volumes created to enable the Fluentd sidecar to monitor and parse logs.
 [VerrazzanoWebLogicWorkloads]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) mount a volume in the `/scratch` directory containing log files.